eth-educators/eth-docker-docs/website/docs/Support/Rocketpool.md

 ### Configure eth-docker

 If you are not running eth-docker already, grab it with `git clone https://github.com/eth2-educators/eth-docker.git && cd eth-docker`, and configure it with `./ethd config`.
 Choose an Ethereum node deployment.
 Make sure to choose the same Ethereum PoS network and consensus client as you chose in RocketPool.
 It *should* work with any execution client, but I've only tested it with Geth so far.

 Connect eth-docker to RocketPool's docker network.

 - `nano .env` and add `:ext-network.yml` to `COMPOSE_FILE`
 - `nano ext-network.yml` and change the line that reads `name: traefik_default` to `name: rocketpool_net`
-- `./ethd start` or, if you already have eth-docker running, `./ethd update` followed by `./ethd restart`
+- `./ethd start` or, if you already have eth-docker running, `./ethd update` followed by `./ethd up`
 - `rocketpool service start` and Rocketpool should come up

 You can continue following the Rocketpool instructions at this point.